Rural Housing Service, USDA.

 (1) Eligibility requirements—Intermediary.

-(a) The types of entities which may become intermediaries are private non-profit organizations, which may include faith based organizations, or such non-profit organizations' affiliate loan funds and State and local housing finance agencies.
+(a) The types of entities which may become intermediaries are private nonprofit organizations or such non-profit organizations' affiliate loan funds and State and local housing finance agencies.

 (b) The intermediary must have: